 The word of God here today presents the logical reasoning that if Christ had not risen from the dead, then death would be the end for all, even believers.
-Thus the resurrection is asserted as one of the most crucial of all doctrines, so much so that if Christ did not arise, our lives are hopeless.
+For this reason the resurrection is presented as one of the most crucial of all doctrines, so much so that if Christ did not arise, our lives are hopeless.
 The resurrection of Christ insures that those fallen asleep in Him are not lost.